edwinb/Idris2-boot/docs/tutorial/typesfuns.rst

     vec : (n : Nat ** Vect n Int)
     vec = (2 ** [3, 4])

-If you like, you can write it out the long way, the two are precisely
+If you like, you can write it out the long way; the two are equivalent:
-equivalent:

 .. code-block:: idris

     vec : DPair Nat (\n => Vect n Int) vec = MkDPair 2 [3, 4]

-The type checker could of course infer the value of the first element from the length of the vector.
+The type checker could infer the value of the first element from the length of the vector.
 We can write an underscore ``_`` in place of values which we expect the type checker to fill in, so the above definition could also be written as: